rgravlin/resume/README.md

 # NOTE
-This will work locally until Terraform attempts to pull the ECS image.
+This will work locally until ECS attempts to pull the container image.
 I will be updating this to include a public image so that anyone can run this completely.

 # TODO
 * Update Terraform ecs.tf, variables.tf, and templates to use variables